sergio-castro/dynamicschema/README.md

-dynamicschema
+DynamicSchema
 =============

-DynamicSchema is a lightweight framework for interacting with context oriented databases in mobile (Android) applications.
+DynamicSchema is a lightweight persistency framework for interacting with context oriented databases in mobile (Android) applications.

 **Publications:**